ohad1310/hello/README.md

-This is the main git for hello CommIT
+This is the main git for hello world using Jenkins and Docker